cpwhidden/Item-Catalog/README.md

 1. Navigate to `cd /vagrant/catalog/` at the command line
 2. Run `python populator.py`

+# Populated user
+After running the populator, you can easily login with the populator’s non-Google, non-Facebook account by navigating to `/login`.
+This route is only provided for testing and debugging purposes.
+Remove this route and its function(`login()`) in `views.py` before putting this website in production.

 # Access JSON endpoint
 All JSON requests are HTTP GET requests.
 The base directory is the domain name.
 For example, `http://localhost:8000/categories/json` to request all categories